nmjadue/Hackathon2021/README.md

 grades the user responses.
 This code also contains the questions for each module.

 ## Challenges we ran into

+Most of the challenges we had delt with not having the skills to implement the functionality we origianally intended.
+For example, instead of just asking a question and taking user answer, we wish we could have included other forms of questions.
+These would have been including images in the questions, creating matching questions, and further Gameifying this learning application.
+Since it was our first time programming in these languages, we weren't able to bring our vision to reality completely.
+Also, because of our limited programming experience in these languages, our code is not very effective.
+We have code that is not optimal and copied and pasted multiple times.

 ## Accomplishments that we're proud of
 We're very proud that we finished our product!
 Of course, we wanted to develop more questions and modules.
 However, we are very proud that we were able to complete so much development.
 Additionally, no one in our group has ever attended a Hackathon before.
 We are proud that we felt comfortable enough not only to sign up, but to finish a product.